Compressing Hypergraphs using Suffix Sorting: Conclusion

 \section{Conclusion}

-We presented HyperCSA, a succinct data structure for compressing and querying hypergraphs.
-HyperCSA employs multiple sorting steps and compressed suffix arrays for compression and uses this sorting beneficially together with select and rank for querying the hypergraph.
-Our experiments show that HyperCSA has smaller compression size and faster query time on all large datasets than comparable approaches.
+We introduced HyperCSA, a succinct and scalable data structure for compressing and querying hypergraphs.
+HyperCSA employs multiple sorting steps and compressed suffix arrays and uses this sorting beneficially for querying the hypergraph.
+Our experiments demonstrate that HyperCSA consistently outperforms existing approaches, achieving better compression ratios and faster query times of up to an order of magnitude on large-scale, real-world hypergraphs.